juliourena/juliourena.github.io/_posts/2019-05-31-WhatsApp-two-step-verification-reminder-bypass.md

 If you find a bug in one of the Facebook app you can report it using this link: [https://www.facebook.com/whitehat/](https://www.facebook.com/whitehat/)

-Since this bug is in the remainder function and it does not affect the registration process or in any way your privacy.
+Since this bug is in the reminder function and it does not affect the registration process or in any way your privacy.
 It was not considered as a Security.
 Here their response regarding my report:

 ![fb-response](/assets/images/fb-response.png)

-I agreed with the Facebook team, since this two-steps verification it's not a two-factor authentication but a remainder to help the user remember it's PIN.
+I agreed with the Facebook team, since this two-steps verification it's not a two-factor authentication but a reminder to help the user remember it's PIN.

 While I agree with Facebook team, I would like to ask you, what are your thoughts about their answer?
 Do you think it's a security vulnerability? or do you also agree with them?